querystal/tickdocs/docs/docs/dw/dataset.md

 > Data warehouse details are batch of tables and views to form a general signals or bases of signals.
 They help users to focus on business analysis.
 0xTick creates some DWD tables and views for users to start their works with trouble free.

 <b>Application Rules (Rules)</b>
 > In an enterprise-level data warehouse, application data store (ADS) are batch of tables and views serving application services.
-They are equavelant to Application Rules (Rules) in 0xTick.
-Any user query (SELECT statement) submitted via workspace is tagged with prefix of rule and considered an application rule.
+They are equivalent to Application Rules (Rules) in 0xTick.
+Any query (SELECT statement) submitted via workspace is tagged with prefix of rule and considered an application rule.

 ## ODS & DWD datasets
 Official datasets are listed below: